 There are several stages to a US visa application and they should normally be completed in the following order:

-Be accepted for a PhD at an SEVP-approved institution – Most accredited universities will be able to sponsor students within the Student Exchange and Visitor Program (SEVP).
+Be accepted for a PhD at an SEVP-approved institution – Most accredited universities will be able to sponsor students within the Student Exchange and Visitor Programme (SEVP).
 Once they have accepted you for a PhD they will be able to register you with the Student Exchange Visitor Information System (SEVIS).